dpostigo/JMSimpleDate/README.md

 ### History

 I've always hated working with NSDate because it was such a pain to get very simple information from it (especially date comparison).
-I pulled some code from [Erica] (https://github.com/erica/NSDate-Extensions) and got to work revising her methods and making them my own.
+I pulled some code from [Erica] (https://github.com/erica/) (thanks, Erica!) and got to work revising her methods and making them my own.
+If you have a chance, check out her repos.
+She has some good stuff.

 ### ARC Support